icesat2py/icepyx/doc/source/contributing/development_plan.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The complexity of multiple data access systems, often with different metadata formats and API access types, presents a challenge for finding and integrating diverse datasets.
-Driven by researcher use cases, icepyx contains a framework for easily adding a new product/sensor to an existing data analysis pipeline, improving researcher ability to easily compare diverse datasets across varying sensor types and spatial and temporal scales.
+Driven by researcher use cases, icepyx contains a consistent framework for adding a new product/sensor to an existing data analysis pipeline, improving researcher ability to easily compare diverse datasets across varying sensor types and spatial and temporal scales.

 Modifying the Development Plan